benmargolin/ticktock/README.md

   "print-hello-once", &PrintJob{Msg: "Hello world"}, &t.When{Day: t.Sun, At: "12:00"})
 ~~~

-### Automatic retrys
+### Automatic retries

 Scheduler provides automatic retry on jobs failures.
-In order to configure a retry count, schedule the job with additional options, providing a retry count.
+In order to configure retry functionality, schedule the job with additional options, providing a retry count.
 In the following case, we schedule the print job to be retried 2 times if it fails.
-(In this sample case, the job will never be retried, because `Run` always returns `nil` though.)
+(In this sample case, the job will never be retried however, because `Run` always returns `nil`.)

 ~~~ go
 // Prints "Hello hi" once in every week, on Saturday at 10:00